Vladimír Weiss (footballer, born 1989): Olympiacos

 After rejecting numerous offers from clubs in Italy, Spain, England, and Russia, Weiss came to Greece to sign with current league champion – Olympiacos – on 28 June 2013.
 Hours later, he announced through his Twitter account that he was joining Olympiacos in a three-year deal.
 He stated: "I chose Olympiacos because it's a great club with great history, their playing in the Champions League and I know they have Crazy fans!
 Fanatics with the team.
 I like to play in front of crazy fans because I'm a little crazy too.
 I also know that Olympiacos has lofty goals, and if I stay many years with the club, I want to win titles."

 Weiss scored his first goal for the club on 1 September 2013 in a league match against Levadiakos.
 On 17 September 2013, Weiss scored his first Champions League goal in a 4–1 home defeat against Paris Saint-Germain.
 The goal was voted by ESPN as UEFA Champions League best goal of Matchday 1: he "broke down the right and skipped past four challenges – including a sumptuous nutmeg on 19-year-old PSG debutant Marquinhos – before beating Salvatore Sirigu with the aid of a deflection."

 Qatar

-On 26 January 2014, Weiss joined Qatari football club Lekhwiya for a fee of 5.3 million Euros. he said: "I felt great in Greece.
-I am very grateful to the club for the chance I was given as I was playing in the UEFA Champions League with the best Greek club and I met lots of good people there.
-I expect another football adventure and I believe that I will not only feel good in Qatar, but also I will grow in terms of football."
-When his pass found the scoring Youssef Msakni after solo run from half of the pitch, Weiss made his first assist for Lekhwiya in the 84th minute.
+On 26 January 2014, Weiss joined Qatari football club Lekhwiya for a fee of 5.3 million Euros.

 In January 2016, Weiss signed a four-and-a-half-year contract with another Qatar Stars League club, Al Gharafa.
 He left Lekhwiya in December 2019 by mutual agreement, but failed to live up to the expectations at the former club.